The Beginning of a Bio-Psycho-Social Approach to Mental Health

 The standard model of mental health includes both psychological and social well-being, but often fails to take into consideration any underlying physiological changes.
 Over the last few decades, more and more research is confirming the inter-connectivity of the brain, body, and mind - it's impossible to change one and not the other!
 Research is now showing that many "mental" issues are highly correlated with real, physiological changes in the brain and body.
 It's here that our story begins.

 Our approach embodies a bio-psycho-social approach to wellness, where we first address any underlying physiological issues as needed, and then move on to psychological and social concerns.
 We begin with an array of physiological, psychological and social assessments to create an individualized and holistic treatment plan.
-We combine cognitive therapies with the latest evidence-based treatments such as biofeedback, neurofeedback, Internal Family Systems (IFS), and other mind-body therapies.
+We combine evidence-based treatments with adjunct interventions as needed.
 Our goal is to optimize the way your brain, body and mind work together.

 DR. JOAN WRIGHT